lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 The other point of contention was [Dave's module proposal](https://www.researchgate.net/publication/2477673_Modules_for_Standard_ML) with its structures, signatures and functors.
-(See this article by
+(Some insignts by
 [Mads Tofte](https://link.springer.com/content/pdf/10.1007/3-540-61628-4_8.pdf).)
 Roughly speaking, *structures* (which contain the executable code) correspond to values and satisfy *signatures*, which correspond to types and allow a module to be specified without reference to any implementation.
 *Functors* provide a way to define structures that take other structures as parameters.
-In 1984, Dave's proposal seemed ludicrously baroque to simple-minded souls like myself (and I believe, to the French group too).
+In 1984, Dave's proposal seemed ludicrously baroque to simple-minded souls like myself and seemingly to the French group too.
 As I recall, Caml launched with basic modules that worked with Unix Makefiles to generate `.o` files, which was regarded as a big win.
 OCaml modules today [apparently resemble Standard ML's](https://ocaml.org/docs/functors), if [this guy](https://jozefg.bitbucket.io/posts/2015-01-08-modules.html) is correct.

 ### Syntactic questions

-Peter Landin's ISWIM was a fairly arbitrary syntactic sugaring of the typed λ-calculus, and Edinburgh ML was substantially based on that.
+Peter Landin's [ISWIM](https://doi.org/10.1145/365230.365257) was a fairly arbitrary syntactic sugaring of the typed λ-calculus, and Edinburgh ML was substantially based on that.
 Some of its syntactic quirks were imposed by its rather basic